Michigan State survives, edges Davidson 74-73 in NCAAs

 AP Basketball Writer

-A.J.
-Hoggard added 14 points for the Spartans (23-12), the West Region’s No. 7 seed.
-They had to wrestle away control of a tight game in the second half and then hang on against a desperate comeback push in the final seconds.
+Seeded seventh in the West Region, Michigan State (23-12) had to wrestle away control of a tight game against the Wildcats in the second half.
+The Spartans used a 16-3 run to go ahead for good while allowing just one field goal over a critical 6-minute stretch, pushing the Spartans to their largest lead at 67-59 with a minute left and seemingly putting the game away.

-Michigan State used a 13-3 run to go ahead for good while allowing just one field goal over a critical 6-minute second-half stretch, pushing the Spartans to their largest lead at 67-59 with a minute left.
+Only the 10th-seeded Wildcats (27-7) took the fight to the final minute, though, even while getting tripped up by several quick — and sometimes borderline — whistles down the stretch.

-Before the Spartans’ push, the teams had battled evenly with neither leading by more than six points.
+Luka Brajkovic scored 18 points on 8-for-10 shooting to lead Davidson.
+Sam Mennenga added 15 points as the Wildcats shot 48% and made 10 of 25 3-pointers — but just couldn’t quite catch the Spartans.

-The 10th-seeded Wildcats (27-7) took the fight to the final minute even while getting tripped up by several quick — and sometimes borderline — whistles down the stretch.
+“We were in the center ring the whole night,” longtime Davidson coach Bob McKillop said.
+“We were not on the ropes.
+We were not on the mat.
+We were in the center ring slugging away, and we just ran out of time.”

-They pulled to within 72-70 on a 3-pointer from Foster Loyer, a transfer facing his former team, with 4.6 seconds left.
+Davidson pulled to within 72-70 on a 3-pointer from Foster Loyer, a transfer facing his former team, with 4.6 seconds left.
 Then, after Tyson Walker hit two free throws to put the margin back to four, Hyunjung Lee hit a desperation 3 for Davidson with a half-second left.
-Hoggard threw a long inbounds pass to Gabe Brown for a deep-ball catch that killed the last of the clock to finally clinch the win for Hall of Famer Tom Izzo’s Spartans.

-Hauser carried a heavy offensive load for Michigan State, hitting his first eight shots before finishing 9 of 12 from the field with four 3-pointers.
+A.J.
+Hoggard (14 points) threw a long inbounds pass to Gabe Brown for a deep-ball catch that killed the last of the clock.
+That finally clinched what felt at times like a road game with the rowdy Davidson fans supporting a team from roughly a two-hour drive away in neighboring North Carolina.

-Luka Brajkovic scored 18 points on 8-for-10 shooting to lead Davidson.
-Sam Mennenga added 15 points.
+“That last minute,” Brown said, “it was a lot of pressure going on.”

 BIG PICTURE

-Davidson had a big year, winning the Atlantic 10 regular-season title and cracking the Top 25 briefly for the first time in seven years.
+Davidson: The Wildcats had a big year, winning the Atlantic 10 regular-season title and cracking the Top 25 briefly for the first time in seven years.
 The Wildcats lost to Richmond in the A-10 tournament final but did enough to earn the second at-large tournament bid in program history.
-They just couldn’t extend their push into the second round under longtime coach Bob McKillop.
+They just couldn’t extend their push to claim their first tournament win since the Stephen Curry-led run to the Elite Eight in 2008.

-Michigan State opened the year unranked, then spent 12 weeks in the Top 25 and peaked at No. 10 before falling out again by February.
+Michigan State: The Spartans opened the year unranked, then spent 12 weeks in the Top 25 and peaked at No. 10 before falling out again by February.
 Michigan State lost seven of 10 to close the regular season, then lost to Purdue in the Big Ten Tournament semifinals.
-Now, as they play in their 24th straight NCAA Tournament, they are advancing after last year’s one-and-done showing with a First Four loss to UCLA.
+Now, as they play in their 24th straight NCAA Tournament, they have claimed at least one win for the 18th time.

 UP NEXT

-The Spartans will face second-seeded Duke, which beat Cal State Fullerton earlier Friday, in Sunday’s second round.
+The Spartans will play Sunday against the Blue Devils, who beat Cal State Fullerton earlier Friday.

 Follow Aaron Beard on Twitter at https://twitter.com/aaronbeardap